 The Town of Riverhead has a population of approximately 33,500 and is located on the eastern end of Long Island ("East End") in Suffolk County, 70 miles from NYC.
 Riverhead was founded in 1792 and is the county seat.
 It is bordered by the Peconic River and the Great Peconic Bay on the south, and the Long Island Sound on the north.

+As the Suffolk County seat, Riverhead is home to courts and lawyers' offices.
 The Atlantis Aquarium Facility and the Riverhead Foundation for Marine Research and Preservation overlooking the Peconic River is both a popular tourist site and a partner in education for the local schools.
-In addition, the LI Science Museum, Suffolk County Historical Society, the East End Arts Center, the Riverhead Free Library, and Cornell Cooperative Extension are popular partners in learning.
+In addition, the LI Science Museum, Suffolk County Historical Society, the Peconic Bay Medical Center, the East End Arts Center, the Riverhead Free Library, and Cornell Cooperative Extension are just some of its partners in learning.

-Riverhead has worked hard to improve the waterfront, add popular destinations like the Tanger Outlet Center and Splish Splash Water Park, while maintaining its natural rural attractions.
+Riverhead has worked hard to improve the waterfront, add popular destinations like the Tanger Outlet Center, Atlantis Aquarium and Splish Splash Water Park, while maintaining its natural rural attractions.

 Location, scholarships, business partnerships, active volunteer participation as mentors and helpers in the schools, as well as a strong sense of community make Riverhead schools a good place to educate children.
 The district is also very proud of its alumni.
 Pictured (right) is PFC Garfield Langhorn, an alumni from the Class of 1967 who received the Congressional Medal of Honor posthumously for throwing himself on a grenade to save his fellow soldiers in the VietNam War.
 PFC Garfield Langhorn is an American Hero and an inspiration for all.
 The Riverhead Post Office and the Pulaski Street School's Library are named in his honor.